Andrewingit/alx-system_engineering-devops/0x00-shell_basics/README.md

-change working directory to users home directory
+display directory in long format